leylabmpi/alphafold_sm/README.md

 This snakemake pipeline handles the software install and cluster job submission/tracking.

+> Note: the pipeline was designed and tested for an SGE cluster.
+You may need to adapt the pipeline somewhat to work on other clusters or cloud computing services.

 For failed cluster jobs, job resources are automatically escalated in an attempt to successfully complete the job, assuming that the job died due to a lack of cluster resources (eg., a lack of memory).